Lingaiahthammisetti/1.4.DevSecOps-Interview-Questions/DevOps-Interview-Questions.md

 7. How can you determine if a linux server is virtualized or bare-metal?
 8. Explain special variables in Shell

-### Linux - Real interview questions faced during interviews ###
-1. What is the difference between a hard link and a soft link in Linux?
-2. How can you check the memory usage of a Linux system?
-3. How do you find the IP address of a Linux system?
-4. What is the purpose of the "chmod" command in Linux?
-5. What is the purpose of the "grep" command?
-6. How do you change the password for a user in Linux?
-7. What is the purpose of the "crontab" in Linux?
-8. How do you schedule a cron job in Linux?
-9. Disk space full issue?
-10. Running out of memory?
-11. How do you troubleshoot high CPU usage on a Linux server?
-12. Describe the boot process of a Linux system?
-13. You need to transfer a large file securely between two Linux servers.
-What tools or protocols would you use, and why?
-14. A user accidentally deleted an important file, and you need to recover it from the backup.
-Explain the steps you would take to restore the file.
-15. A user reports that they are unable to connect to a remote Linux server using SSH.
-How would you troubleshoot and resolve this connectivity issue?
-16. You need to find all files larger than 100MB in the /home directory and its subdirectories.
-How would you accomplish this task?
-17. What is inode?
-18. What is booting process in Linux?
-19. How do you clear the server if you continuously get Space not available
-20. What are the Linux commands you use daily?
-21. Linux file permissions types
-22. How do you clear the server if you continuously get Space not available

 ### Linux Interview Questions  ###
 1. What is the difference between a process and a thread in Linux?
 2. What is the difference between a hard link and a soft link in Linux?